If used for labour induction, won’t the DILAPAN-S® rods break the waters when being inserted?

 Theoretically this option could happen, but based on clinical experience the issue is irrelevant.
 Clinical evidence did not show, that this issue would be connected with DILAPAN-S® use.
 Several studies have found no incidence of this at all.
-On the other hand, membranes rupture can occur spontaneously during the cervical ripening process as a part of the onset of active labor.
+On the other hand, membranes rupture can occur spontaneously during the cervical ripening process as a part of the onset of active labour.

 Can DILAPAN-S® be used also in cases with membranes already being ruptured?